mrl5/private-wiki/cloud.md

 - [LXC] (Wikipedia)
 - [What is Docker?]
 (YouTube)
 - [What is Kubernetes] (YouTube)
+- [Understanding the Difference Between Virtualization and Containers] (YouTube)

 [What Is OpenStack | OpenStack Tutorial For Beginners | OpenStack Training | Edureka]: https://www.youtube.com/watch?v=Kfj5XiNdJN0
 [difference between cgroups and namespaces]: https://stackoverflow.com/a/34825184